nicklpeterson/myRetail/readme.md

     mvn -Pprod

 Run the unit tests.
-This may alter the state of the development database:
+This will reset the development database to it's initial state.
+The production database is unaffected:

-    mvn clean test
+    docker-compose up -d && mvn clean test

 Stop the development database container